 Your baby’s growth is written in your antenatal notes either as a measurement (written down as fundal height’ (FH) or symphysis-fundal height (SFH)) or plotted on a chart through your pregnancy.
-This chart can show the midwives if there is a steady incline, no growth or decline in the growth.
+This chart can show the midwives if there is steady growth, no growth or decline in the growth.

 You can always ask your midwife if you’d like to know how your baby’s growth is being monitored.

-Call your midwife if you are concerned that your bump isn’t getting bigger and ask for an extra antenatal appointment to be measured.
+But you can call your midwife at any time if you are concerned that your bump isn’t getting bigger.
+You can ask for an extra antenatal appointment to be measured.

-Call your midwife or maternity unit at the hospital immediately if you feel your bump isn’t getting any bigger AND your baby’s movements have slowed down.
-Your baby moving normally is a sign that they are well.
+Call your midwife or maternity unit at the hospital immediately if you feel your bump isn’t getting any bigger and your baby’s movements have slowed down, stopped or changed.
+If your baby isn’t moving they may be unwell.
 You should be offered a scan and extra monitoring.

-If your measurements are outside of the normal range, or if you still feel worried that your bump is too small, your midwife should recommend an ultrasound scan called a growth scan.
+If your measurements are outside of the normal range, or if you still feel worried that your bump is too small, your midwife should offer an ultrasound scan called a growth scan.

-This will show the baby’s growth more clearly.
-If the scan shows the baby is growing normally, this is more accurate than the measurements.
+This will show the baby’s growth more clearly and is more accurate than using a tape measure alone.

-If the scan shows that your baby isn’t getting bigger you will be referred to a consultant.
-This means you will have all your antenatal appointments at the hospital and you will see a midwife and a consultant.
+If the scan shows that your baby isn’t growing as expected you will be referred to a consultant.
+This means you will have all your antenatal appointments at the hospital, and you will see a midwife and a doctor (consultant).
 If they are concerned about your baby’s growth you may have more growth scans.

 Being aware of your baby's movements is important

-If your midwife or doctor has told you that your baby may not be growing as they should, it is very important to monitor your baby's pattern of movements because they are a sign that your baby is well.
-If your baby is not getting enough oxygen they may move less to conserve their energy.
-If you notice a change, report it to your midwife or doctor immediately.
-Read more about movements here.
+If your midwife or doctor has told you that your baby may not be growing as they should, it is very important to monitor your baby's movements because they are a sign that your baby is well.
+If your baby is not getting enough oxygen or nutrients, they may move less to save energy.
+Contact your midwife or maternity unit immediately If you notice your baby’s movements have slowed down, stopped or changed.